-You can press the assist button in the ceiling to contact Volvo Assistance for roadside assistance [1].
-You might want to do this if you experience any unpredictable problems on the road, such as if your vehicle won't start, it breaks down, or you get a flat tire.
+You can press the assist button in the car's ceiling to contact Volvo Assistance for roadside assistance [1].
+You might want to do this if you experience any unpredictable problems on the road, such as if your car doesn't start, your car breaks down or you get a puncture.